OwenRiess/cse15l-lab-reports/index.md

 ./technical/biomed
 ./technical/911report
 ```
--The command *find . -type d -mtime -10* is checking for all the directories that have been edited less then ten days ago.
+- The command *find . -type d -mtime -10* is checking for all the directories that have been edited less then ten days ago.
 This can be helpful for keeping track of what directories have been edited over a longer period of time.

 ```
 Owen-Riess-Macbook:docsearch owenriess$ find . -size +5M
 ./.git/objects/pack/pack-76c2be97747be8c169abcc0a0a6082bddbd7ec39.pack
 ```
--The command *find . -size +5M* is searching all the files and returning all the files that larger then 5 megabytes in this case.
+- The command *find . -size +5M* is searching all the files and returning all the files that larger then 5 megabytes in this case.
 This can be useful for finding which files are taking up the bulk of the space.

 ```
 Owen-Riess-Macbook:docsearch owenriess$ find . -size +100k